ignatovegors/greatest-common-devisor/README.md

 # greatest-common-devisor
 Testing GitHub using the greatest common devisor problem

-<b>gcd-euclid</b> counts the greatest common factor of a and b using the Euclid algorithm
+<b>gcd-euclid</b> counts the greatest common devisor of a and b using the Euclid algorithm